paulowe/gcp/stackdriver-monitoring.md

 - Generate insights through dashboards, charts, alerts
 - Configure uptime/health checks

+Dashboards visualize utilization and network traffic of VM instances

 ## Workspace is the root entity that holds monitoring and configuration information

-Each workspace can have between 1 - 100 monitored projects (across GCP and AWS accounts) GCP projects and AWS accounts **cannot be monitored by more than one workspace**
+- Each workspace can have between 1 - 100 monitored projects (across GCP and AWS accounts)
+- GCP projects and AWS accounts **cannot be monitored by more than one workspace**

 Workspaces contain
 - Dashboards